Data Poisoning Attacks Against Multimodal Encoders: Problem Statement

 \subsection{Threat Model}

-\mypara{Adversary's goal} Given a clean model $\mathcal{M}$ (contrastive learning-based multimodal model), an adversary injects poisoned data $\mathcal{P}$ into a clean dataset $\mathcal{D'}$ and forms the training dataset $\mathcal{D}=\mathcal{D'} \cup \mathcal{P}$.
-The model trained on the training dataset $\mathcal{D}$ with poisoned data is denoted as the poisoned model $\mathcal{M}_p$.
-By injecting the poisoned data, the adversary's goal is to enable the poisoned model $\mathcal{M}_p$ to map a targeted group of text to one targeted image or some images in a targeted class while maintaining its utility in the testing phase.
+\mypara{Adversary's goal} Given a model $\mathcal{M}$ (contrastive learning-based multimodal model), an adversary injects poisoned data ${\mathcal{D}_p}$ into a clean data $\mathcal{D}_c$ and forms the training data $\mathcal{D}=\mathcal{D}_c \cup {\mathcal{D}_p}$.
+The model trained on the poisoned training data $\mathcal{D}$is denoted as the poisoned model $\mathcal{M}_p$.
+By injecting the poisoned data, the adversary's goal is to enable the poisoned model $\mathcal{M}_p$ to map a targeted group of text to one targeted image or some images in a targeted class while maintaining its utility in the test phase.
 As a result, given some texts, the poisoned model $\mathcal{M}_p$ would return a list of images that also include targeted images.

-\mypara{Adversary's capability} We assume the adversary is able to inject a small number of data samples into the training dataset, which is a general assumption in previous work~\cite{BNL12}.
-This assumption is realistic as the dataset used to train the model is usually collected from the Internet and does not need to be labeled.
+\mypara{Adversary's capability} We assume the adversary is able to inject a small number of data samples into the training data, which is a general assumption in previous work~\cite{BNL12}.
+This assumption is realistic as the dataset used to train the model is usually collected from the Internet and has no need to be labeled.
 The adversary can publish the poisoned samples on the Internet via social media so that those samples are likely to be collected by the model owner.
-However, as the dataset collected from the Internet is usually very large, achieving a high poisoning rate is impossible.
+However, as the dataset collected from the Internet is usually very large, it is impossible to achieve a high poisoning rate.
 Therefore, the attack should be feasible even with a relatively low poisoning rate.
-Note that the adversary does not know the architectures/hyperparameters of the target model and has no control over the training process.
+Note that the adversary does not know the architectures/hyperparameters of the target model, i.e., under a black-box setting, and has no control over the training process.